 Making clothes out of naturally conductive materials is the first stepping stone towards intelligent clothing.
 Over the next 10 to 10,000 years clothing has the potential to help us become stronger and faster and even live longer.
 But everything from exoskeletons to integrated monitoring and intelligence will require power distribution.
 Which is why the ability of copper and graphene to conduct heat and power while killing bacteria and viruses make them the first likely building blocks for the future of clothing.
 With graphene remaining incredibly expensive to produce at scale, we’re trialling copper at the same time.

 Viruses and bacteria can’t live on copper

 Disease resistant clothing will become a requirement in the future, which is why we’re starting to work with copper now.
 It’s biostatic, so bacteria and other life forms can’t grow on it.
 It also has exceptional antimicrobial properties which means bacteria and viruses die when they make contact with it.
 The copper releases electrically charged ions which first make it difficult for a microbe to breathe, before punching holes in its outer membrane, moving in and completely wiping out its DNA, preventing it from developing any future resistance.
-These properties have been demonstrated by an extensive body of research and have come under the spotlight again this year in initial Covid-19 studies.

 Turning a theory into a jacket